Copyright © 2008 Trumpet Ministries, Inc. All Rights Reserved

 Wouldn’t it be wonderful if all Christian work ceased as of this moment, and nothing proceeded to be carried out except that which Jesus was directing?

-In the twenty-fourth chapter of the Book of Matthew, Jesus warned the elect to flee from Jerusalem when they see the abomination that causes desolation standing in the holy place.
+In Matthew chapter 24, Jesus warned the elect to flee from Jerusalem when they see the abomination that causes desolation standing in the holy place.

 So when you see standing in the holy place “the abomination that causes desolation,” spoken of through the prophet Daniel—let the reader understand—then let those who are in Judea flee to the mountains.
 (Matthew 24:15,16)